-The 57th Seminar for Arabian Studies will be held in Paris 27th-29th June 2024
+The 57th Seminar for Arabian Studies was held in Paris 27th-29th June 2024

 Changes to the format of papers at the Seminar for Arabian Studies, Paris 2024